Abhijay7/Todo-App/README.md

 # Todo-App
-A simple todo-app in python.
+A simple todo-app written in python.